jybp/github-slack-emoji-reaction/README.md

 1. Add the GitHub workflow below in your repository.
 2. Set a Slack bot token in the `SLACK_BOT_TOKEN` secret with the following permissions: `channels:history`, `reactions:read`, `reactions:write`.
 3. Update `SLACK_CHANNEL_IDS` with the channel IDs to cover.
-4. Optionally customize the Slack emojis.
+4. Optionally customize the Slack emojis with the `EMOJI_*` environment variables.
+5. Optionally customize the number of messages looked up on each channel with the `SLACK_MESSAGES_LIMIT` and `SLACK_REPLIES_LIMIT` environment variables.
-5. Invite the bot to the channels in Slack.
+6. Invite the bot to the channels in Slack.

 ```
 name: GitHub Slack Emoji Reaction